-Aphrodisiacs are, by definition, foods, drinks or drugs that stimulate sexual desire or excitement.
+Aphrodisiacs are, by definition, foods, drinks, or drugs that stimulate sexual desire or excitement.
 That sounds just dandy!
 The question is, are they real?
 The answer is, meh.
 Kinda.
-While no food has been clinically shown to directly whip you up into a libidinous frenzy, the placebo-like affect of eating something that puts you into that “Riunity on Ice, That’s Nice” feeling is just as valid.
+While no food has been clinically shown to directly whip you up into a libidinous frenzy, the placebo-like effect of eating something that puts you into that “Riunity on Ice, That’s Nice” feeling is just as valid.
 Basically, science says “whatever gets the job done.”
 Yes, that’s a direct quote…from science.

 Like any good scientific inquiry, the study of aphrodisiacs is best done through experimentation.
 If the general consensus is that these romantically revered offerings promote the desire to get jiggy with it, you’d be remiss if you didn’t test these out before forming a final opinion right?
 Just make sure your lab is up to clinical specifications.
-Dimmer switches on lights should be set to half mast and be sure air quality is enhanced with the smooth stylings of Justin Timberlake or maybe some Adele.
+Dimmer switches on lights should be set to half-mast and be sure air quality is enhanced with the smooth stylings of Justin Timberlake or maybe some Adele.

 Now that your workspace has been established, try some of these recipes on for size to put this whole “aphrodisiac” debate to the test.
 Science, and your date, owe you a debt of gratitude.

 Containing tryptophan and phenylethylamine, chocolate is believed by some to promote feelings of falling in love and arousal in the brain.
 Whether or not that’s actually scientifically sound, the fact remains that giving a chocolate lover Spike Sweet Potato Truffles will likely make them feel fondly for you.
 Mission accomplished.